-With raises taking effect for most state workers on July 1 (PECG raises dont kick in for another year), this is the eighth in a series of State Worker blog posts looking at what unionized government employees earned in 2013.
-The numbers feeding the series come from the state controllers payroll data.
+This is the fifth installment of The State Workers series about unionized state employee earnings last year.
+The numbers feeding the blog posts come from the state controllers payroll database.
 The figures include only regular pay issued to full-time employees represented by the 21 bargaining units that negotiate contracts with the state.
+University of California and California State University employee earnings are not included in these figures.
 Employees who earned less than $1,000 last year are not included in the calculations.